OpenMS/pyopenms-docs/docs/source/glossary.rst

         Any :term:`atom` or group of atoms that bears one or more positive or negative electrical charges.
 Positively charged are cations, negavtively charged anions.

     electrospray ionization (ESI)
-        A technique used in :term:`mass spectrometry<Mass spectrometry>` to produce ions.
+        A technique used in :term:`MS` to produce ions.

     atom
         An atom is the smallest unit of ordinary matter that forms a chemical element.